Sketch Animation: Bringing ideas to life from paper to screen

 Whatever you use to model the character, once you’ve got the basic wireframe skeleton, animators then add hinges (or ‘avars’, for the more technically minded among us) to make the character move.
 Remember that famous toy cowboy we talked about earlier?
 He’s got 100 hinges in his face alone.

 Setting out the Story

-Once all the scenes, props and skeletons and in, the layout crew then begins to set out a rough frame for each of how the characters should be feeling.
-And it’s only at this point, that the masterpiece is released to the animators.
-Now, we’re properly into animation.
-They choreograph the character frames – making them move and pulling together a story to be signed off and approved before any colour or shade gets anywhere near them.
+Once all the scenes, props and skeletons are in, the layout crew begins to break down 2D storyboards into 3D shots.
+It is at this point that the film is released to the animators.
+They choreograph the character frames – making them move and pulling together the story.
+All of this will have to be signed off and approved before any colour or shade artist gets anywhere near them.

 “Making them move and pulling together a story”

-If you’ve made it this far through the process, then you’re nearing the end of your animated masterpiece and have almost brought sketch animation to the big screen.
-All the frames are then rendered and put together to make up the film – moving in a way which makes it look like seamless animation.
-This in itself can be a long process but by this stage, all the kinks have been thoroughly ironed out.
-If not, you might’ve missed a key step in the process.
+If you’ve made it this far through the process, then you’re nearing the end of your animation journey and have almost brought sketch animation to the big screen.
+At this stage, all the animated frames are rendered and put together to make up the film – moving in a way which makes it look like seamless animation.
+This in itself can be a long process but, by this stage, all the kinks have been thoroughly ironed out

 “Moving in a way which makes it look like seamless animation”

-And, once all the finishing touches have been made, the musical score has been added, it all matches up with the voices and sounds its meant to, you’re left with the final, digital piece!
-From way back when you started with a doodle on a napkin, to basic character shapes and skeletons which let you bring them to life – it’s quite a process.
+Once all the finishing touches have been made, the musical score has been added, it all matches up with the voices and sounds like it’s meant to, you’re left with the final, digital piece!

 If you’re thinking about making your own character animation or want to chat a little about how we can help bring your ideas to animated life, drop us a line.